Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Instruments, Observations, Data Processing

 The SPT is a mm/submm telescope with a 10-meter primary mirror, installed at the National Science Foundation Amundsen-Scott South Pole research station.
 The telescope is physically located approximately 1~km from the geographical South Pole.
 Since its construction in 2006-2007, the SPT has been used almost exclusively to make deep maps of thousands of square degrees of the Southern sky, with the primary science goal of characterizing the primary and secondary CMB anisotropies in intensity and polarization.
 For more details on the telescope, see \citet{carlstrom11} and \citet{padin08}.

 SPTpol was the second camera installed on the telescope, replacing the original SPT-SZ camera in 2012.
 SPTpol consisted of 1536 feedhorn-coupled, polarization-sensitive superconducting detectors, 1176 sensitive to radiation in a band centered near 2.0~mm (150~GHz) and 360 sensitive to radiation in a band centered near 3.2~mm (95~GHz).
 Although we refer to these bands as ``2.0~mm'' and ``3.2~mm,'' the band centers are closer to 2.01~mm (149.3~GHz) and 3.11~mm (96.2~GHz), respectively, for a Rayleigh-Jeans spectrum, like that expected from asteroids.
 These effective band centers may shift slightly if we consider the drop in effective emissivity described in Section \ref{sec:intro}, but this shift would only minimally alter measured fluxes and effective emissivities.
-We only use the total intensity information from SPTpol in this work.
 We can approximate the main lobes of the SPTpol beams or point-spread functions in the two bands by Gaussians with FWHM equal to roughly $1$\farcm$2$ at 2.0~mm and $1$\farcm$6$ at 3.2~mm.
 More details on SPTpol can be found in \citet{austermann12} and \citet{bleem12a}.

 The SPT-3G camera replaced SPTpol on the telescope in 2017.
 SPT-3G consists of $\sim$16,000 superconducting detectors configured to observe in three bands, centered at roughly 1.4~mm (220~GHz), 2.0~mm (150~GHz), and 3.2~mm (95~GHz).
 Each camera pixel is coupled to two (orthogonally polarized) detectors in each of the three bands.
 The beam FWHM for SPT-3G is similar to that in SPTpol for the two common bands and is roughly $1$\farcm$05$ at 1.4~mm.
-As with SPTpol, we only use the total intensity information from SPT-3G in this work.
-For more details on SPT-3G, see \citet{anderson18} and \citet{sobrin21}.
+For more details on SPT-3G, see \citet{anderson18} and \citet{sobrin22}.

+Both SPTpol and SPT-3G contain polarization-sensitive detectors.
+Observers might expect to measure polarization of microwave emissions but only at polarization levels of a few tens of percents \citep{lagerros96}.
+Indeed, recent observations at mm wavelengths have found polarization levels even lower than theory might suggest \citep{dekleer21}.
+Therefore, we expect that any measurements of polarized light from the asteroids considered in this paper would be approximately an order of magnitude weaker than measurements of total intensity.
+Given the significance at which we ultimately detect unpolarized emission of asteroids considered in this paper, we only use the total intensity information from SPTpol and SPT-3G in this work.